bearloga/gsc-utils/README.md

 ### Credential authorization

 Create a OAuth 2.0 Client ID on the [Credentials page](https://console.developers.google.com/apis/credentials) of the API console.
-Then download the secrets JSON.
+Then download the secrets JSON (which should look similar to [this example](sample-secrets.json)).
 You will use this to create and save a set of authorized credentials.
 When run, the code will ask you to navigate to a specific URL to authorize with your Google account and prompt you for a verification code which you will be given after approving the authorization request.

 ```python
 from gsc_utils import utils